 Causes of Financial Distress

-Financial restructuring is necessary when the amount of debt and obligations on the balance sheet are no longer appropriate for the enterprise value of the firm.
-When this happens, a solution is required to right-size the balance sheet so the company can resume operations as a going concern.
+When this happens, a solution is required to “right-size” the balance sheet so the company can resume operations as a going concern.

 Credit Cycle Contraction